This pre-workout activation is designed to activate the core and the posterior chain—calves, hamstrings, glutes, upper and lower back.

 Category - Intermediate

 The Intermediate videos require some yoga experience but not necessarily a great deal.
 The level of difficulty refers more to the extent of Flexibility or Strength in the athlete rather than on accumulative hours on the mat.
 These routines span all of the Yoga 15 skills.

-The first half of this routine focuses on increasing mobility in the spine and upper body and the second half on opening up the hips and groin.
+This Rest Day sequence focuses on increasing mobility in the spine and upper body, stretching the calves and hamstrings and opening up the hips.